starlitriver/starlitriver.github.io/content/english/lexicology.md

 | relative      | Which, what, who, whom, whose, that.                    | The train that is red.   |
 | demonstrative | Refers                                                  |                          |

+## adjective

+An adjective is a word that describes something.

+Tell if you can say "most adjective".

 ## verb

 Verbs express actions.

-A verb is a word that can take an -ing ending, or you can replace with "do".
+Tell if you can say "to verb".

 | tense and aspect            | example                                                 | meaning                                                                                                  |
 | --------------------------- | ------------------------------------------------------- | -------------------------------------------------------------------------------------------------------- |